AnotherJohnH/picoX7/README.md

    + Voice allocator
    + YM21280 OPS simulation
    + Basic YM21290 EGS simulation
-   + DX7 sound patches are starting to sound recognisble
+   + DX7 voice patches are starting to sound recognisble

 To do, (at least)...
    - Tune EGS simulation